tokenring-ai/docker/README.md

 - **Error Handling**: Tools throw exceptions on failure; implement proper error handling in agent workflows
 - **Security**: All commands are executed via shell; ensure proper input validation and sanitization
 - **Resource Management**: Containers and images should be properly cleaned up to avoid resource exhaustion
+- **Tool Exports**: Not all implemented tools are currently exported from `tools.ts`; check individual tool files for available functionality

 ## License